ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_howto/faq-what-is-a-beacon.md

 <!--more-->

-Over time, the Beacon protocol is being expanded to provide "richer" query options, which may - or will - include:
+Over time, the Beacon protocol is being expanded to provide "richer" query options, which may include:

 * extensive support for different types of genomic variants, e.g. copy number variations (CNVs; part of the v1.0 specification) or fusion events
 * flexible variant queries (e.g. genomic "range queries")
 * providing an interface for clinical and other biological parameters (e.g. phenotypes, diagnoses, time related data, geodata)